getuserkit/UserKit-iOS/README.md

 That's all that is required!

-Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and give them a call.
+Now you can jump over to [getuserkit.com](https://getuserkit.com), find your identified user and give them a call.

 ## 🤝 Contributing